davjfish/helper_files/linux_commands.md

 - `sudo chgrp <groupname> <filename>`

 ## MOUNTING AND UNMOUNTING #
+- `sudo fdisk -l` first, find the disk you are looking to mount
-- `sudo mount /dev/sdb1 /mnt/sdb` # mount a file system to a location on the root disk; note: mnt folder must be created beforehand
+- `sudo mount /dev/sdb1 /mnt/sdb`  mount a file system to a location on the root disk; note: mnt folder must be created beforehand
 - `sudo umount /dev/sdb1` # unmount a disk
-- `sudo blkid` # get uuid of each drive
+- `sudo blkid`  get uuid of each drive
 - To automount a drive
   - `sudo cp /etc/fstab /etc/fstab.old`
   - `sudo nano /etc/fstab`